bendudson/hermes-3/docs/sphinx/installation_using_cmake.rst

 Troubleshooting issues
 -----------------

-The first thing to try is to remove the build directory for a clean compilation.
-If you use Conda, it can cause several issues (e.g. making BOUT++ pick up the Conda MPI installation instead of the module one).
+The first step to troubleshooting compilation issues should always to delete build folder for a fresh compilation.
+This can resolve several types of issues.

+There have also been several reported issues due to Conda (e.g. making BOUT++ pick up the Conda MPI installation instead of the module one).
 A workaround is to compile with the CMake flag `-DBOUT_IGNORE_CONDA_ENV=ON`.